THE NISSENBAUM LAW GROUP IS AVAILABLE TO SERVE AS CLEARANCE COUNSEL FOR FILM AND TELEVISION PRODUCTIONS

 Serving as Clearance Counsel For Film & Television Production

 The Nissenbaum Law Group welcomes inquiries from clients involved in any aspect of major motion picture production, including film studios, producers, directors, performers, talent agents, distributors, financers, publicists, cinematographers, soundtrack composers and engineers.
-The firm not only practices entertainment law from its offices in New York, New York; Philadelphia, Pennsylvania; Dallas, Texas; and Union, New Jersey, but also handles matters in other states in accordance with the local multi-jurisdictional rules.
+The firm not only practices entertainment law, but also handles matters in other states in accordance with the local multi-jurisdictional rules.

 Gary D. Nissenbaum, Esq.